Orlando Jorge Mera

-Orlando Jorge Mera (22 November 1966 – 6 June 2022) was a Dominican Republic politician, television host and producer, environmental manager, and lawyer, Minister of Environment and Natural Resources from 16 August 2020 until his assassination on 6 June 2022.
+Orlando Jorge Mera (22 November 1966 – 6 June 2022) was a Dominican Republic politician, television host and producer, environmental manager, and lawyer, Minister of Environment and Natural Resources from 2020 until his assassination in 2022.
 He previously served as Director-General of the Dominican Institute of Telecommunications.
 He was a member of the Modern Revolutionary Party.

 Early life and education

 Orlando Jorge Mera was born in Santiago de los Caballeros, Dominican Republic on 22 November 1966.
 His parents were Salvador Jorge Blanco and Asera Altagracia Mera Checo, President and First Lady of the Dominican Republic from 1982 to 1986.

 Jorge Mera studied at the San Ignacio de Loyola school, graduating in 1984.
-In 1991, he received a degree in law, Summa Cum Laude, from the Pontifical Catholic University Mother and Teacher (PUCMM).
+In 1991, he received a degree in law, summa cum laude, from the Pontifical Catholic University Mother and Teacher (PUCMM).
 He was a professor of Media Law, Administrative Law and Introduction to Law, both at PUCMM and at the Universidad Iberoamericana (UNIBE).